melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > // more trees...etc
 > ```

-Objects can perform a variable amount of functions; a tree might have a vast amount of them, including a *grow* function that adds to it's height and age.
+Objects can perform varying functions; a tree might have a vast amount of them, including a *grow* function that adds to it's height and age.

 Functions devoted to changing the *content* of the data of **objects of a *class*** are called **methods**.